Penland Core Fellowship Program Frequently Asked Questions

-Core students generally take a one-week class and an eight-week concentration during the spring, five two-week classes during the summer, plus a one-week class and a six-week concentration in the fall.
-Class schedule and curriculum are determined by the instructor, and core students do their best to dovetail job responsibilities with class participation.
+Core students generally take a one-week class and an eight-week concentration during the spring, five classes during the summer, plus a one-week class and a six-week concentration in the fall.
+Daily class schedule and curriculum are determined by the visiting instructor, and core fellows do their best to dovetail job responsibilities with class participation.

 What kind of studio access do core fellows have?

-Core students have a shared studio space near their house that is for their use only, year round.
+Core fellows have a shared studio space a short walk from their house that is for their use only, year round.
 They can also sign up to work independently in school studios during the winter months for no charge.
 Otherwise, they are enrolled in classes and work in the teaching studio for a particular workshop.

 What are core jobs like?

-All core jobs require about 25 hours/week and involve one of the following: working in the kitchen for meal prep; gardening/driving; facilitating/planning school functions such as slide talks, parties, instructor gatherings, etc; managing teams of work/study students in the dining room for set-up and clean-up.
+All core jobs require about 25 hours/week and involve one of the following: working in the kitchen for meal prep; facilitating/planning school functions such as slide talks, parties, instructor gatherings, etc; managing teams of work/study students in the dining room for set-up and clean-up.
 All core jobs involve working before and after each session to get the school ready for the next session.
 Jobs responsibilities may be adjusted at any time, at Penland’s discretion.
 It is not feasible for a fellow to have an additional work obligation outside of their commitment to the school, but some take advantage of seasonal breaks to pursue project related or short-term work opportunities.